 When it comes to the financial management of any business, managing cash flow effectively is absolutely essential for survival.
 You have probably heard the statistic that 82% of small businesses fail due to poor cash flow management.
-So how does your small business avoid becoming a part of the statistic?
+So how does your small business avoid becoming a part of the statistic..especially in 2020 with a turbulent economy.
 An outsourced financial controller can greatly improve cash flow management for small businesses, and ensure it is regularly monitored.

 If you cannot manage your cash flow within the first year, you will likely not survive the second year.
 You must be able to effectively manage accounts receivable, account payable and any shortfalls in between.
 Below we have outlined ways an outsourced financial controller can help you manage and improve your cash flow.